 Elderberry may have conflicting reviews in terms of effectiveness, but studies have indicated it may limit activity against pathogenic bacteria, influenza, and the common cold, integrative medicine doctor Alejandra Carrasco, M.D., previously told mbg.

 What's more, "elderberries are an excellent source of antioxidants, which help to maintain a strong immune system," functional medicine doctor Tiffany Lester, M.D., previously told mbg.
 "Especially against viruses."

 Along with all the zinc and vitamin-C-rich foods, there are plenty of other foods and drinks that can support healthy immune functioning, promote rest, and ease the symptoms of a cold.
-Think nutrient-rich veggies like spinach, red peppers, and mushrooms; fruits like kiwi, watermelon, and acai; spices like turmeric and ginger; plus fermented foods.
+Think nutrient-rich veggies like spinach3, red peppers4, and mushrooms; fruits like kiwi, watermelon5, and acai; spices like turmeric and ginger; plus fermented foods.
 (Read: 23 of the best immune-supporting foods and nine of the best drinks to sip on when you're sick for more great options. )